rap2hpoutre/laravel-prod-server/README.md

-## Install and run a production server for your Laravel application
+# Install and run a production server for a Laravel application

-### Pre-requisites

 You already own:
 - A domain name